emvaized/circle-mouse-gestures/README.md

 **Link preview is not working**
 * Link preview's functionality is based on embedded iframes, and some websites restrict those for security considerations.
 It's not possible to get around this.

+**"Copy image" action is not working**
+* Due to the limitations of browser extensions, it is not possible sometimes to copy image protected by CORS policy.
+I'm not aware of any way to overcome it.

 **How to get tab thumbnails (previews) in tab switcher?**
 * This functionality is currently only available in [Vivaldi](https://vivaldi.com/) and [Firefox](https://www.mozilla.org/firefox/new/), and is working out of the box.
 Other browsers do not provide such ability to get this data for browser extensions (or I didn't find those).